-The AdvanceTrac® with RSC® system includes an AdvanceTrac® with RSC® "Off" button on the center of the instrument panel, and a "sliding car" icon \P in the instrument cluster.
-The "sliding car" icon \P in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check, or during driving if a driving situation causes the AdvanceTrac® with RSC® system to operate.
-If the "sliding car" icon illuminates steadily, verify that the AdvanceTrac® with RSC® system is not manually disabled by pressing the AdvanceTrac® with RSC® "Off" button located on the center stack of the instrument panel.
-If the "sliding car" icon in remains steadily illuminated, or if the message center (if equipped) displays SERVICE RSC NOW, have the system serviced by an authorized dealer immediately.
+The AdvanceTrac® with RSC® system includes a TCS OFF button on the center of the instrument panel, a stability control light and a TCS OFF light in the instrument cluster.
+The stability control light in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check, or during driving if a driving situation causes the AdvanceTrac® with RSC® system to operate.
+If the stability control light and TCS OFF light illuminate steadily, verify that the AdvanceTrac® with RSC® system is not manually disabled by pressing the TCS OFF button located on the center stack of the instrument panel.
+If the stability control light and TCS OFF light remain steadily illuminated, or if the message center (if equipped) displays SERVICE RSC NOW, have the system serviced by an authorized dealer immediately.